btray900/gargoyle/README.md

 ## Create passwords for Elastic X-Pack and other service users

 ### MAKE NEW PASSWORDS ON FIRST RUN OR IF g-esdata VOLUME DELETED, WHICH SHOULD RARELY BE DONE
-docker exec -i g-es /bin/bash -c '/usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto' | grep PASSWORD > .gargoyle.creds
+docker exec -i g-elastic /bin/bash -c '/usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto' | grep PASSWORD > .gargoyle.creds

 python3 make_rc.py